 National Gallery of Scotland

 The National Gallery of Scotland is the oldest of Scotland’s five galleries.
 It is situated on ‘The Mound’ in the centre of Edinburgh, between the ancient Old Town and the New Town, built in the 18th century.
 The gallery has one of Scotland’s wealthiest and most valuable collections of European paintings and sculptures, covering all genres from Renaissance to Post-Impressionism.
 It is one of the finest galleries of its size in the world.
+As one of the popular free tourist attractions in Edinburgh, Scotland, it welcomes you to explore its treasures daily from 10 am to 5 pm.

 National Museum of Scotland

-Located in Edinburgh, Scotland’s capital city, the National Museum of Scotland has 36 galleries and over 20,000 exhibits ranging from specimens of species collected by Darwin to 3,000-year-old mummies and encompassing the disciplines of nature, art, design, technology and cultures worldwide.
+The National Museum of Scotland is the UK’s most popular attraction outside of London.
+It has 36 galleries and over 20,000 exhibits ranging from specimens of species collected by Darwin to 3,000-year-old mummies, encompassing the disciplines of nature, art, design, technology, and cultures worldwide.
 The early premises, a Victorian building, reopened to the public on 29 July 2011 after a three-year, £47 million refurbishment project.
 The museum’s original interiors have been restored, and storage areas have been converted into public spaces, making it one of the largest museums in the UK.
-The National Museum of Scotland is one of the best museums in Edinburg.
-Some of the collection’s highlights include a 3,000-year-old mummy, Dolly the sheep cloning and much more.
-It’s well worth a visit for the little ones!

 Museum of Edinburgh